Badshahi Angti (film): Cancelled Sequels and return to the Previous Feluda Series

 In December 2014, director Sandip Ray revealed, the sequel to this film will be based on Gangtokey Gondogol, and another sequel will be Nayan Rahasya if he finds an actor who is suitable for Jatayu's role.
 But in 2016 Sandip Ray cancelled the reboot series because Abir Chatterjee started a new version of film series based on Byomkesh Bakshi franchise under Shree Venkatesh Films and Surinder Films.
 The other reason was the new Feluda movie Sandip Ray intended to make under a Mumbai-based production house Eros International, but Abir has a strict contract with Shree Venkatesh Films and Surinder Films.
 For the cancellation of the reboot series Badshahi Angti is now considered as a stand-alone reboot film.

 It was declared by Sandip Ray instead of continuing the reboot series he will continue the previous Feluda film series after Royal Bengal Rahashya (2011) and Sabyasachi Chakrabarty will return as Feluda and Shaheb Bhattacharya will return as Topshe.
 There will be two stories in the new film and the film is named Double Feluda.
 This is going to be a sequel of Royal Bengal Rahashya (2011) and the movie is heading for the Christmas release in December, 2016.
-Though Sabyasachi Chakrabarty is 60 years old, in the new Feluda film Feluda will be 50 years old and Topshe will be 30.
+Though Sabyasachi Chakrabarty is 60 years old, in Feluda film Feluda is 50 years old and Topshe is 30 years.

+New Reboot and Loose Sequel of Badshahi Angti

+The 2022 Feluda film Hatyapuri worked as a second reboot after the first reboot film Badshahi Angti and also a loose sequel of Badshahi Angti.

+Indraneil Sengupta is the new Feluda after Abir Chatterjee.